zhang-wenjun/zhang-wenjun.github.io/_projects/Rydberg-Quantum-Simulator.md

              ...;
              kwargs...)
 {% endhighlight %}
 Note that the input of normal arguments must obey the sequence in definition.
 Declaration of data type is recommended but not necessary.
 They are separated from keyword arguments by a semicolon instead of a comma.
-As an example, let's calculate define a function to calculate $x^s \pm y^s$ with default value for $s$ being $2$ and $\pm$ specified by a keyword argument.
+As an example, let's calculate define a function to calculate $$x^s \pm y^s$$ with default value for $$s$$ being $$2$$ and $$\pm$$ specified by a keyword argument.
 {% highlight Julia linenos %}
 """
     powerSum(x::Float64, y::Float64,